SpanishInquisition49/SpanishInquisition49/README.md

 [![wakatime](https://wakatime.com/badge/user/a066da80-f2e0-402c-bda8-566c96e36484.svg)](https://wakatime.com/@a066da80-f2e0-402c-bda8-566c96e36484?style=social)

 Hello there 👀 <br/>
-I'm a Computer Science student 📚 and Web Developer 💻 from 🇮🇹 <br/><br/>
+I'm a Computer Science student 📚 and Web Developer 💻 from 🇮🇹 <br/>

+* 🌱 I'm currently learning Automation and Web Crawling.
+* :heart: Programming Languages theory.
+* 🤡 When there is a task that can be manually done in 5 minute, but you find a way to automate in 5 days.

 ## I'm currently working on... 🔮